21 Day Character Challenge – The First Chapter

 The checkout clerk began scanning Anna’s items and accidentally scanned one item twice but didn’t recognize it.
 Her mind was elsewhere.
 Anna did notice, however, and pointed it out right away.
 Jackie looked over the itemized bill and agreed that she had overcharged Anna.
 She didn’t say that she was sorry but did rectify the error.
 Finally nearing the end of the long conveyor belt full of canned goods and other groceries, Jackie did it again.
 Anna, being quite watchful at this point, pointed out the mistake.
 Jackie agreed to rectify this mistake as well.
 When it came time to pay for her goods, Anna paid in cash and the bill totaled one hundred and seventy dollars.
 She gave Jackie two crisp one hundred dollar bills.
 She was returned a twenty-dollar bill.
 Jackie had forgotten to give her the other ten.

-At this point, Anna looked in the Jackie’s eyes and realized that something was wrong.
+At this point, Anna looked in into Jackie’s eyes and realized that something was wrong.
 Anna said to her, “I believe you still owe me ten dollars, but may I ask, are you okay?
 I’m not frustrated with you.
 I can see that you’re dealing with something important.
 Is there anything I can pray for you about?”

 Jackie burst into tears and said, “Thank you so much!
 I really appreciate your kindness!”
 She told Anna to be praying as she steps into a new season of unexpected life, but didn’t go into any more detail.